-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
+Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health and/or development.
+Neglect may also occur during pregnancy, for example, as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing, and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care/treatment and/or assessments (including for learning need/other).
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Signs of possible neglect include:
+Signs of possible neglect include, but are not limited to:

-- the child seems underweight or is very small for their age, or their weight deteriorates; - the child seems very overweight for their age; - they are poorly clothed, with inadequate protection from the weather; - they are often absent from school for no apparent reason; or persistently arrive late: or - they are regularly left alone, or in charge of younger brothers or sisters.
+- the child seems underweight or is very small for their age, or their weight deteriorates - the child seems very overweight for their age - they are poorly clothed, with inadequate protection from the weather - they are often absent from school for no apparent reason; or persistently arrive late: or - they are regularly left alone, or in charge of younger brothers or sisters.